jessica-jordan/tech-blog/content/a-crash-course-to-screenreaders-for-sighted-developers.md

 - graphics

 and how to activate form controls or links.
 Being comfortable with utilising this set of controls you should already be ready to navigate and explore web pages using the keyboard and a screen reader in tandem.

+In the following, we'll take a closer look at some useful commands for using **VoiceOver**.
+Even though VoiceOver is used as [a primary screen reader by only 11.7%](https://webaim.org/projects/screenreadersurvey7/#primary) of respondents of WEBAIM's [Screen Reader User Survey in 2017](https://webaim.org/projects/screenreadersurvey7), this screen reader is just like NVDA entirely free and will make it easy for you to get started with screen reader driven testing when you're on an OSX machine.

 ## Navigation Basics for Using VoiceOver